 Rust can flake off and get into food being cooked on an old overused grate which can then affect the taste of the food.
 And though small amounts of iron oxide aren't an immediate health risk, using a rusted grate can pose health issues over time.
 It's better to be safe than sorry when preparing food for oneself or loved ones.

 Old, worn out grates often start to chip away.
 This creates an uneven cooking or grilling surface.
 Grates that are covered in porcelain are often prone to chipping when they are banged, dropped, or scrubbed too often.
 A chip on a coated grill can provide an entry point for moisture, increasing the likelihood of rust which also weakens the metal.
 If porcelain chips away someone could potentially hurt their mouth if a larger piece ends up on their food.

 If there is a significant amount of chips found throughout the grate, it's best to replace it with a new one.

-Sometimes grates get so dirty that you just can't clean them anymore.
-If you have soaked, scrubbed and brushed your grate with a stiff wire brush, but you can't get it clean, it's time for a replacement.
-Debris accumulates because the grate hasn't been properly cared for over time.
+Sometimes grates get so dirty that they can't just be cleaned anymore.
+If you have soaked the grill, scrubbed and brushed your grate with a stiff wire brush, but you can't get it clean, it's finally time for a replacement.
+Debris accumulates whenever the grate hasn't been properly cared for over time.
 To extend the life of any grate, regularly clean it and brush away any debris and food that gets stuck on it.

 You don't always have to replace a grill grate because it's damaged.
-Many people change their grill grate because they're looking for something else out of their grill, but love the barbecue itself.
+Many people change their grill grate because they're looking for something else out of their grill even if they love the barbecue itself.
 For instance, if you want better grill marks on your meat or food to retain heat for a long time, switch to a cast-iron grill.
 If you want a low-maintenance grate that's easier to clean and maintain, switch to a stainless steel grill.